 - Enter a personal access token for your GitLab account.
 You can create an access token in your GitLab Settings.
 Make sure the access token has the api scope.

 - Choose the GitLab repository you want to sync with Phrase.

 - Choose the repository branch you want to import (push) from and export (pull) to.
-Usually, this is the “master” branch.
+Usually, this is the “main” branch.

 - Click Validate Configuration to check if your access token and configuration file are set up correctly.